 To be clear, big words and complex sentences aren’t bad.
 But using too many of them demands much more concentration from your reader.

 Great question!
 A readability score is a number that tells you how easy it will be for someone to read a particular piece of text.
 Grammarly’s readability score is based on the average length of sentences and words in your document, using a formula known as the Flesch reading-ease test.

 Next time you’re working on a document in the Grammarly Editor, open up the writing assistant and click Performance.
-Under the Readability section, you’ll see a numerical score ranging from 0 to 100.
+Under the Readability section, you’ll see a numerical score.
 The higher the number, the easier it is to read your document.
 In most cases, you should aim for a score of 60 or higher.
 With a score of 60, your document will be easy to read for most people with at least an eighth-grade education.
 (That’s an average 13-year-old, in case you’re unfamiliar with U.S. grade levels.)